projectbarbel/barbelhisto-core/README.md

 Download the [actual snapshot releases](https://github.com/projectbarbel/barbelhisto-core/releases).
 Maven will follow as soon Version 1.0 is released.

 # Two minutes tutorial
+[See this test case](https://github.com/projectbarbel/barbelhisto-core/blob/master/src/test/java/com/projectbarbel/histo/BarbelHistoCore_StdPojoUsage_Test.java) to get the complete code for this tutorial.

 ## Create an instance of BarbelHisto
 Create an instance of `BarbelHisto`.
 ```java